nopunindented/nopunindented/README.md

 • I'm in my 4th year of software engineering at the University of Alberta

-• I've completed 4 prior internships and am currently a SWE intern at Fidelity Investments
+• I've completed 5 internships at companies including Fidelity Investments & Dayforce (formerly Ceridian)

 • President of the UAlberta Computer Engineering Club